-New motoring laws are just months away.
+New motoring laws have just been implemented.
 Here are a few changes that you need to look out for.

 April - digital driving licences